novakov-alexey/novakov-alexey.github.io/content/adam-optimizer/index.md

 categories = ["scala"]
 +++

-[Adam](https://arxiv.org/pdf/1412.6980.pdf) is one more optimization algorithm used in neural netwroks.
+[Adam](https://arxiv.org/pdf/1412.6980.pdf) is one more optimization algorithm used in neural networks.
 It is based on adaptive estimates of lower-order moments.
-It has more hyperparameters than classic Gradient Descent to tune externally:
+It has more hyper-parameters than classic Gradient Descent to tune externally

  Good default settings for the tested machine learning problems are:
   - α =  0.001, // learning rate.
 We have already seen this one in classic Gradient Descent.
-  - β1 = 0.9,
+  - β<sub>1</sub> = 0.9,
-  - β2 = 0.999
+  - β<sub>2</sub> = 0.999
-  - eps= 10−8.
+  - eps = 10−8.

 Values on the right-hand side are proposed in the paper.
-However, you can tune them on your data, change batch size and other parameters which depend the Adam parameters.
+However, you should tune them on your data, also experiment with batch size and other parameters which may influence the Adam parameters.

 # Algorithm

-Let's look at original algorithm and then try to implement it in code:
+Let's look at original algorithm and then try to implement it in the code.

 All operations on vectors are element-wise.
-With β<sub>1</sub><sup>t</sup> and β<sub>2</sub><sup>t</sup> we denote β1 and β2 to the power of `t`.
+With β<sub>1</sub><sup>t</sup> and β<sub>2</sub><sup>t</sup> we denote β<sub>1</sub> and β<sub>2</sub> to the power of `t`.

 __Require__: α: Stepsize